 The ECN-disabled ETS calls could benefit from the ECN-enabled non-ETS calls due to a potential positive effect of more available transport capacity from non-ETS traffic and a reduced overall congestion level (because the congestion control could reduce the consumed bitrate by non-ETS calls).

+NOTE – This assessment is inline with the conclusion outlined by [b-IETF ecn-reactions], clause 5.3 on “Alternative Reaction for Emergency Communications”.

 [End Proposed Correction]